UC Berkeley's cutting-edge symposium explored and addressed the latest developments around the intersection of art, finance, and law.

 Art Investment: Blockchain Technology

-This session will examine how the art fund industry has secured its place as an investment vertical in the world of finance, how technology is used in today’s art market, and how it is shaping its future.
+This session examined how the art fund industry has secured its place as an investment vertical in the world of finance, how technology is used in today’s art market, and how it is shaping its future.

 Jillian Grennan, University of California, Berkeley